 8. Now, click on “Advanced“.

-9. In Select User or Group window, click on “Find Now“.
+9. In Select User or Group window, you have to click on “Find Now“.

 11. Next, click on “OK“.

-15. In Advanced Security Settings for Word window, you can see ‘Authenticated Users‘ in Permission Entries panel.
+15. Coming back to the Advanced Security Settings for Word window, you can see ‘Authenticated Users‘ in Permission Entries panel.

 16. Click on “Apply” and then on “OK“.